-The upstream industry environment has a history of significant price volatility.
-Market demand and prices experienced a sharp decline in the first half of 2020 largely driven by the COVID-19 pandemic.
-Following this decline, prices improved in the second half of 2020 and throughout 2021, as supply and demand began to rebalance.
 Prices for most of the company's crude oil sold are referenced to Western Canada Select (WCS) and West Texas Intermediate (WTI) oil markets.
 Additionally, the market price for WCS is typically lower than light and medium grades of oil, and price differentials between WCS and WTI can fluctuate.
-Volatility in differentials can lead to government action, such as in 2019 when the Government of Alberta imposed temporary mandatory production curtailment regulations on large producers.
-Mandatory curtailment was eliminated in December 2020 and the regulatory authority to impose curtailment was repealed at the end of 2021.

 Imperial believes prices over the long term will be driven by market supply and demand, with the demand side largely being a function of general economic activity, alternative energy sources, levels of prosperity, technology advancements, consumer preference and government policies.
-On the supply side, prices may be significantly impacted by political events, logistics constraints, the actions of OPEC, governments and other factors.
+On the supply side, prices may be significantly impacted by political events, logistics constraints, the actions of OPEC, governments, alternative energy sources, and other factors.
 To manage the risks associated with price, Imperial tests the resiliency of its annual plans and all major investments across a range of price scenarios.